Tropical mirror symmetry for elliptic curves: Introduction

 To sum up, for the case of elliptic curves, we complete the picture of the triangle as follows:

 We provide proofs for all solid arrows, in particular this implies the dashed arrow, the mirror symmetry statement for elliptic curves.
-We thus provide a complete and very natural combinatorial proof of mirror symmetry for elliptic curves by means of tropical geometry.
-We believe that our theorem and its consequences should be viewed as a recommendation for tropical geometry tools for mirror symmetry.
+We thus provide a complete and natural combinatorial proof of mirror symmetry for elliptic curves by means of tropical geometry.

-While our method of proof may at the first glance seem similar to the method used in \cite{Gro09} --- a combinatorial hunt of monomials in a big generating function on one side, and tropical covers on the other side --- the details are very different in the situation of an elliptic curve.
-Also, our tropical mirror symmetry statement provides more than the proof of the right arrow --- we generalize the statement to labeled tropical covers and refined integrals.
-We were inspired by \cite{Gro09}, but nevertheless our result is beyond a mere generalization of this paper, and hopefully will shed more light on other more adventurous situations of mirror symmetry.
 Note that our case is the first instance where tropical mirror symmetry is understood for a compact Calabi-Yau variety, and for arbitrary genus Gromov-Witten invariants.